ryansondergeld/WAL/README.md

 |1|0|0|1P    |
 |1|1|1|2P    |

 When seen in this manner, the table is the same representation as an <a href="https://en.wikipedia.org/wiki/AND_gate">AND</a> gate.
-That is, if we take A AND B we get the result.
-This means that the person who has the second to last turn will want to use this truth table to win every single time unless the final two letters are both 'W'.
+This player always wants to leave an 'L' for the last player so they will always pick the 'L' or zero value.
+This means that if we want to code the best possible logic for this player, we can use an AND statement to determine whether the player in this position will win or lose.

 ### The other player